 Quick!
 Think of a person in a leadership position you consider hopelessly incompetent.
 Got one?
 Of course, you have.
 Mine goes by the name of Mr Generic.
 You’ve probably met someone just like him.
 He wasn’t always like that, though.
 Mr Generic succumbed to the Peter Principle.
-How did it come to this?
-And most importantly, could it happen to us?
+It’s the idea that, in a hierarchy, every employee rises to his or her level of incompetence.
+How does it come to this?
+And most importantly, how can we avoid it?

 A Peter Principle Case Study

 The Peter Principle dates back to the 1960s.
-It was then, in his early days of being a teacher, when it dawned on Laurence J. Peter: Not just his school, every organisation employed a sizable number of people who have no clue what they’re doing.
+It was then, in his early days of being a teacher, that it dawned on Laurence J. Peter: Not just his school, every organisation employed a sizable number of people who had no clue what they were doing.
 His curiosity was sparked and he began to investigate this phenomenon.

-In 1969, Peter and co-author Raymond Hull published The Peter Principle: Why Things Always Go Wrong [affiliate link].
+In 1969, Peter and co-author Raymond Hull published The Peter Principle: Why Things Always Go Wrong.
 Studying hierarchical structures, collecting and evaluating hundreds of case studies from a broad range of fields, they showed how employees make their way up the career ladder – until they fail.
 The rise and fall of our Mr Generic is a perfect illustration of such a tale.

 The Rise of Mr Generic